StarlingXWeb/starlingx-website/src/pages/blog/starlingx-dual-stack-support.md

 Each platform network can be associated to two pools (one IPv4 and another IPv6).
 The order it is done defines the primary and secondary pool for that network.

-The Kubernetes network can also receive dual-stack properties, allowing the pods to use IPv4 and/or IPv6 on its operations.
+The Kubernetes network can also receive dual-stack properties, allowing the pods to use IPv4 and/or IPv6 on their operations.
 It becomes available when the OAM, cluster-host, cluster-pod, and cluster-service networks are configured as dual-stack.

 ## Bootstrap